-Once your crew has boned up and geared up and you’ve checked up on the avalanche conditions, it’s time to hit the skin track.
+Once your crew has geared up and you’ve checked up on the avalanche conditions, it’s time to hit the skin track.
 Here’s where to go.

 When it comes to winter touring, Hidden Valley is an absolute wonderland.
 It’s one of the most beloved areas in the Front Range; in fact, it was once a ski area, though it closed in 1991.
 Today, there’s plenty of breathing room.
 Several low-angle, easily accessible runs, including the Lower T-Bar area and what’s often called Ptarmigan, are great for beginners.
 There are also a few longer tours in the area, and you’ll delight in the chance to duck into the trees every now and then.

 Pro tip: Head to Hidden Valley for a weekday pre-work dawn patrol, when you’ll also have your breath taken away by the Rocky Mountain National Park sunrise.